web-warrior/Vite-React-JSX-SWC-ToDo-Demo/README.md

-## This ToDo List demo was built with the vite-plugin-react-swc plugin (SWC - Speedy Web Compiler is faster than Babel)
+# This ToDo List demo was built with the vite-plugin-react-swc plugin

+SWC, "Speedy Web Compiler" builds faster than Babel

 To run in dev mode use:
 $ npm run dev